googlearchive/firebase-angular-starter-pack/README.md

 ## Introduction
 This starter pack is for anyone building a web app with Angular and Firebase.
 Firebase's realtime database works well with [Angular](http://angularjs.org)'s two-way data binding and content rendering.
 This repository includes example applications that use some of the common patterns and best practices for integrating the two technologies.

-We recommend taking the tutorial on both the [Firebase](https://www.firebase.com/tutorial/) database and [AngularJS](http://docs.angularjs.org/tutorial) before proceeding.
+We recommend taking the tutorial on both the [Firebase](https://www.firebase.com/tutorial/) Firebase JavaScript client and [AngularJS](http://docs.angularjs.org/tutorial) before proceeding.

 There are three key benefits to using Firebase as a backend for your Angular
 app: